DirtyHairy/r77-firmware-ng/README.md

 This firmware is currently in beta state.
 There are several known issues:

-* Fry does not work
-* The Color/BW and 4:3/16:9 buttons are swapped
-* 16:9 mode is currently not available
-* There may be some issues with aspect ratio correction and PAL games
 * Enabling the time machine (using an attached keyboard) will exhaust the available RAM and crash Stella
 * Taking repeated PNG snapshots (using an attached keyboard) may exhaust the available RAM, render Stella unstable and crash it